diegojromerolopez/djbdd/README.md

 ### I'm running the examples (or my custom code) and throws a exception ###
 It depends on the exception type, but my money is on a memory-related exception.
-This library is memory greedy, use BDD.gc or the threaded garbage collector or help me to implement some reduction method on the vertex table :)
+This library is memory greedy, use BDD.gc or help me to implement some reduction method on the vertex table :)

 ### Why don't you use dynamic variable ordering when creating the BDD? ###